morsecodemedia/morsecodemirror-timetravel/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/morsecodemedia/morsecodemirror-timetravel.svg)

 This Google Maps directions/time to travel module is a Vue component meant for the morsecodemirror smart mirror project.

+## Licensing

+The code in this project is licensed under MIT license with the exception of bundled 3rd party libraries such as (but not limited to):

+* The Google Maps API